NachoPal/xcm-x-bridges/README.md

 ### Transact
 #### Local
+Only _Root Account_ (sudo) is able to send a `Transact` XCM to a _Parachain_.
+The Call will be dispatched by the _Sovereign Account_ in the _Parachain_
+Thus, the source _Sovereign Account_, `5C4hrfjw9DjXZTzV3MwzrrAr9P1MJhSrvWGWqi1eSuyUpnhM` should have some balance (1K at least for the following sample)

+The encoded `Call` that `Transact` instruction will dispatch is `0x1e00008eaf04151687736326c9fea17e25fc5287613693c912909cb226aa4794f26a480f0080c6a47e8d03` and corresponds to `balance.transfer()` of 1k to `//Bob`

 ```
 $ yarn dev dmp local transact -s //Alice -p 2000 -t SovereignAccount -w 1000000000 -c 0x1e00008eaf04151687736326c9fea17e25fc5287613693c912909cb226aa4794f26a480f0080c6a47e8d03
 ```

+NOTE: Sending a `Transact` with a encoded `bridgeWococoMessages.sendMessage()` dispatch is not possible as the bridge pallet is only implemented in the _Parachain_.
+Therefore, DMP messages are not possible.
+Only a UMP or HMP would work.
+The alternative would be to try to send a `Transact` with destination `Here` instead of the Parachain.
 #### Remote

 * `SourceAccount`:
+This case is not possible as a `Transact` XCM can only be executed by Root.

 * `TargetAccount`:
+The Root Account private key of the target key should be know to be able to use this option.
+The _Sovereign Account_ `5C4hrfjw9DjXZTzV3MwzrrAr9P1MJhSrvWGWqi1eSuyUpnhM` of the target _Parachain_ should have some balance.

 ```
 $ yarn dev dmp remote -o TargetAccount -t //Alice -f 10000000000000 -l 0x00000000 transact -s //Alice -p 2000 -t SovereignAccount -w 1000000000 -c 0x1e00008eaf04151687736326c9fea17e25fc5287613693c912909cb226aa4794f26a480f0080c6a47e8d03